Photosensitizer: Photodynamic therapy

 Photodynamic therapy utilizes Type II photosensitizers to harvest light to degrade tumors or cancerous masses.
 This discovery was first observed back in 1907 by Hermann von Tappeiner when he utilized eosin to treat skin tumors.
-The photodynamic process is predominantly a noninvasive technique wherein the photosensitizers are put inside a patient so that it may accumulate on the tumor or cancer.
-When the photosensitizer reaches the tumor or cancer, wavelength specific light is shined on the outside of the patient's affected area.
-This light (preferably near infrared frequency as this allows for the penetration of the skin without acute toxicity) excites the photosensitizer's electrons into the triplet state.
+The photodynamic process is predominantly a noninvasive technique.
+Firstly, a photosensitizer is administered either systemically or topically.
+After it has had sufficient time to selectively accumulate in the tumor cells, wavelength specific light is shined on the outside of the patient's affected area.
+This light (preferably near infrared frequency as this allows for deeper penetration of the tissue without acute toxicity) excites the photosensitizer's electrons into the triplet state.
 Upon excitation, the photosensitizer begins transferring energy to neighboring ground state triplet oxygen to generate excited singlet oxygen.
-The resulting excited oxygen species then selectively degrades the tumor or cancerous mass.
+The resulting excited oxygen species then degrades the tumor or cancerous mass.